dragazo/cpp-gc/README.md

 Other languages that implement garbage collection have it built right into the language and the compiler handles all the nasty bits for you.
 For instance, one piece of information a garbage collector needs to know is the set of all outgoing garbage-collected pointers from a struct.
 Because this is a *library* and not a compiler extension, I don't have the luxury of peeking inside your struct and poking around for the right types.
 Because of this, if you have a struct that owns a `GC::ptr` instance, you need to specify that explicitly.
 So how do you do this?

 When `cpp-gc` wants to poll your object for `GC::ptr` instances, it calls `GC::router<T>::route()`, passing the object in question and a function object.
 What you need to do is call `GC::route()` with every data element you own that either is or may itself own a `GC::ptr` instance.
+Think of this as your object's reachability: i.e. everything you route to is reachable, and anything you leave out is unreachable.

 The default implementation of `GC::router<T>::route()` is sufficient for any type that does not own (directly or indirectly) a `GC::ptr` instance.